 “The story [Edwards] wants to tell of Daria is different, it’s about Daria and Jodie and two close friends taking on the world today and what’s happening in our culture at large,” McCarthy told The Hollywood Reporter, adding that “Edwards is a huge fan of Daria….
 What made Daria pop for us is because we love the franchise and Grace Edwards has a point of view and angle she wants to tell.”
 McCarthy also addressed Daria’s skeptical disciples, many of whom are no doubt rolling their eyes at this very moment.

 “It’s less about the monetization and more about telling great stories,” he said.
-“Of course, we’re going to make money but it’s about taking this IP and bring it into the future and doing these shows on platforms where audiences make the most sense.”
+“Of course, we’re going to make money, but it’s about taking this IP and bringing it into the future and doing these shows on platforms where audiences make the most sense.”
 Interestingly, that most likely will not be on the show’s original home network, MTV.

 Instead, McCarthy says the new Daria could land on a streaming service—like Queer Eye or Arrested Development: Fateful Consequences.
 “The best place for it isn’t necessarily cable but more with an SVOD partner where we can have better storytelling and allow more flexibility and be able to go deeper than traditional cable may allow,” he said.

 One thing that will remain the same is that Daria & Jodie will still be told through Morgendorrfer’s perspective, as well as Landon’s, “while deconstructing popular culture, social classes, gender, and race,” as The Hollywood Reporter notes.